 Enter into management contracts

-Given the fact that developing greenfield projects – like those we have in the Middle East and in Asia-Pacific – has proven to be an increasing/growing trend, we believe that the management contracts model represents a growth opportunity for key/main/core assets.
+Given the fact that developing greenfield projects – like those we have in the Middle East – has proven to be an increasing/growing trend, we believe that the management contracts model represents a growth opportunity for key/main/core assets.
 Thus, we are confident that are uniquely positioned to win new management contracts given our expertise and singular track record in operating all types of parks across multiple regions.

 Our most recent management contracts are, precisely, in those two regions.
 Our agreement in the Middle East is with Dubai Parks and Resorts to manage Motiongate Dubai and Bollywood Parks.

 Roll-out mall entertainment centers

 Shopping mall developers have realized that their product’s position in the market allows for the introduction of entertainment in malls as an additional and innovative source of business diversification.
 They have identified the creation of entertainment centers inside malls and landmark buildings as an option to increase visitor numbers.
 This has allowed us to develop the concept of IECs (Indoor Entertainment Centers).
 Through various agreements between Parques Reunidos and leading brands in the children and younth entertainment industry -Viacom, Lionsgate, and Discovery- several IECs will be open in the next few years in malls and landmark buildings in cities like New York City, London, Lisbon, or Madrid.